DevExpress-Examples/excel-export-api-examples/Readme.md

 This example demonstrates how to use the [Excel Export Library](https://docs.devexpress.com/OfficeFileAPI/114031/Excel-Export-Library) to create spreadsheet files in XLSX, XLS and CSV formats.

+> [!Important]
+> The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
+For pricing information, please refer to the [DevExpress Subscription](https://www.devexpress.com/Subscriptions/) page.

 This project introduces API properties and methods used to perform the following operations:

 * Create a workbook, worksheets,rows, columns and particular cells